 Hon.
 Chairman, I know you will follow up.
 You will be strict to the team that, indeed, this is a challenge in our country and we must all look at it.
-We must assist our young people to understand climate change.
+We must sit in the table and assist our young people to understand climate change.
 In Nairobi, we are talking about the Nairobi River.
 More importantly, we must create awareness for young people to understand that climate change is here, and it is going to change our lives.
 Many things that we took for granted are now going to be things of the past.
 During the COVID-19 times, we had to buy oxygen.
-We have been taking for granted the oxygen that God gives us.
+Yet, we have been joking with the oxygen that God gives us.